What happens when you take calcium with zinc?

 - Have a diet that is already low in zinc

-- Are older, pregnant, breastfeeding, or have digestive conditions that affect nutrient absorption
+- Are older, pregnant, breastfeeding, or have a digestive condition that affects nutrient absorption

-At the same time, calcium is important too.
-It supports bones, teeth, muscle contraction, and nerve signaling.
-The goal is not to avoid one mineral in favor of the other, but to use both in a way that allows good absorption.
+Calcium itself remains important for bones, teeth, muscle contraction, and nerve signaling.
+The aim is not to choose one mineral over the other, but to use both comfortably while making sure you get the benefit of each.

 What should you do?

-- If you have osteoporosis, malabsorption, inflammatory bowel disease, or a known mineral deficiency, ask a clinician or pharmacist to help build a dosing schedule.
+- If you have osteoporosis, a malabsorption condition, inflammatory bowel disease, or a known mineral deficiency, plan to confirm your schedule with a clinician or pharmacist.

-If you accidentally take them together once, do not panic.
-One combined dose is unlikely to cause harm.
-Just return to spaced dosing the next time.
+- If you accidentally take them together once, there is nothing to worry about.
+Simply return to spaced dosing next time.

 Which specific products are affected?